 - Feelings of relaxation

-It is believed that there is one additional category, which is where we find alcohol.
-This third category includes drugs categorized as either a stimulant or a depressant, but they produce the effects of both.
+It's thought that there is one additional category, which is where we find alcohol.
+This category includes drugs classified as either stimulants or depressants, but which produce the effects of both.

-Alcohol is a depressant, but it triggers side effects that are both stimulating and depressing.
+Alcohol is considered a depressant, but it triggers side effects that are both stimulating and depressing.

 Nicotine also falls into this category.
 It’s categorized as a stimulant, but it also has depressant effects because it relaxes you.

 Some people think that alcohol is a stimulant because, in low doses, it has a stimulating effect.
 It can increase heart rate, makes people more impulsive and aggressive, and causes a surge in dopamine levels.